Enhance Cognitive Function and Mood on Keto

 The Role of Insulin in Neurotransmitter Production

-A key player in brain health is neurotransmitters - like messengers delivering crucial information across our brains.
+A key player in brain health is neurotransmitters that deliver crucial information to the brain.
 However, with insulin resistance, this communication system faces challenges.

 Insulin is essential in transporting amino acids into cells needed for neurotransmitter production.
 Disrupted insulin transport can decrease serotonin and dopamine levels, impacting mood regulation and cognitive functioning.